 The simple answer is a nanny is NOT an independent contractor.
 A nanny, housekeeper, or home health aide that you hire directly is your employee under common law.
 It does not matter how many hours they work, whether the position is permanent or temporary, or how much you pay the worker.

 Your nanny and all household employees must be provided a Form W-2 every year for wage and tax reporting, and household employers must make payments to the Internal Revenue Service for Social Security and Medicare taxes, as well as the Federal Unemployment Tax (FUTA).
-It is improper to issue a Form 1099 to a nanny who earned $2000 or more (2016) in the year.
-Prosecution for willful mis-classification of employees as contractors is an enforcement priority of the US Department of Labor, and the Internal Revenue Service has entered into information sharing agreements with many states, including New York, California and Virginia, to facilitate enforcement.
+It is improper to issue a Form 1099 to a nanny who earned $2100 or more (2018) in the year.
+Prosecution for willful misclassification of employees as contractors is an enforcement priority of the US Department of Labor, and the Internal Revenue Service has entered into information sharing agreements with more than 30 states to facilitate enforcement.

 Under common law, a worker who performs services for you is your employee if you can control what will be done and how it will be done.
 It does not matter whether you give your nanny great latitude, but rather that you have the right to control the work.
 It does not matter if the work is performed on a full time or part time basis.
 It does not matter whether the worker lives with you or not.
 It does not matter if he/she is paid hourly, daily or a salary.
 It does not matter how the employee refers to herself or how you refer to him/her in an employment contract.
 The household worker is your employee and you are generally obligated for all payroll tax filings and remittances.